Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I literally have it is my favorite shirt.
-So it's getting summer.
-That's why that's when I can get away with it.
+I am.
+It’s my favourite shirt.
+It’s getting to summer—that’s when I can get away with it.

 00:05:14:16 - 00:05:18:11